-ii. .
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible i.
+ii.
+If applicable, in the textbox below provide any necessary additional into formation on the strategies employed by the State to discover/identify problems/issues within the waiver program, i including frequency and parties responsible.

+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

 HW2.
 Number and percent of participants who received information about reporting abuse, neglect, and exploitation.
-If there was no documentation that the information was provided within the last 12 months, ODP will direct the SC to follow-up with the participant to provide the necessary information.
-The SC will use the individual monitoring tool to document that information about reporting abuse, neglect, and exploitation was offered as well as to document the date follow-up occurred.
+ODP reviews a sample of participant records to determine if participants/families have been provided information about reporting abuse, neglect, and exploitation.
+If there was no documentation that the information was provided, ODP will direct the SC to follow-up with the participant and his or her family to provide the necessary information.
+The SC will use the service plan Signature Form to document that information about reporting abuse, neglect, and exploitation was offered as well as to document the date follow-up occurred.
 Documentation of remediation actions is expected to be submitted to ODP by the SCO within 30 days of notification.